 A team of seven, with extensive experience in poetry, fiction, non-fiction, short stories and scriptwriting teach on the programme.

 As a Creative Writing student at Edge Hill University, you will have the opportunity to attend workshops and readings with a variety of guest writers at the Arts Centre.
 Close links have also been established with Liverpool’s Everyman Theatre as well as other poetry venues across Merseyside.

-To join this MA, you should have a degree equivalent to UK second class honours (2:2 or above) or a degree with additional academic support, such as a diploma or comparable qualification, in a professional field.
+You should have a degree equivalent to UK first-class or second-class honours (2:2 or above) or a degree with additional academic support, such as a diploma or comparable qualification, in a professional field.